Kristina01111000/Drws_site/README.md

 If there are any make a document for harpinder to tell her about them -> doesn;t look like any changes for harpinder to worry about

 i put the new booking plugin onto the staging site

+talk about site tools traffic on site ground